-Finally, a coupon bondis so-called because, in the past, owners of the bond received interest payments by clipping one of the coupons and remitting it to the borrower (or its paying agent, usually a bank).
-Figure 4.3 "Sample bond coupon, Malden & Melrose Railroad Co., 1860", for example, is a coupon paid (note the cancellation holes and stamp) to satisfy six months' interest on bond number 21 of the Malden & Melrose Railroad Company of Boston, Massachusetts, sometime on or after April 1, 1863.
-Figure 4.4 "Michigan Central Railroad, 3.5 percent bearer gold bond with coupons attached, 1902" is a \$1,000 par value coupon bond issued in 1932, with many of the coupons still attached (on the right side of the figure).
+Finally, a coupon bond19 is so-called because, in the past, owners of the bond received interest payments by clipping one of the coupons and remitting it to the borrower (or its paying agent, usually a bank).
+Figure 4.3 "Sample bond coupon, Malden & Melrose Railroad Co., 1860", for example, is a coupon paid (note the cancellation holes and stamp) to satisfy six months' interest on bond number 21 of the Malden & Melrose

-19. A debt instrument that makes interest payments periodically until its maturity or redemption date, when the final interest payment and the principal are to be paid.
+Railroad Company of Boston, Massachusetts, sometime on or after April 1, 1863.
+Figure 4.4 "Michigan Central Railroad, 3.5 percent bearer gold bond with coupons attached, 1902" is a \$1,000 par value coupon bond issued in 1902, with some of the coupons still attached (on the left side of the figure).

 Even if it no longer uses a physical coupon like those illustrated in Figure 4.3 "Sample bond coupon, Malden & Melrose Railroad Co., 1860" and Figure 4.4 "Michigan Central Railroad, 3.5 percent bearer gold bond with coupons attached, 1902", a coupon bond makes one or more interest payments periodically (for example, monthly, quarterly, semiannually, annually, etc.) until its maturity or redemption date, when the final interest payment and all of the principal are paid.
 The sum of the present values of each future payment will give you the price.
 So we can calculate the price today of a \$10,000 face or par value coupon bond that pays 5 percent interest annually until its face value is redeemed (its principal is repaid) in exactly five years if the market rate of interest is 6 percent, 4 percent, or any other percent for that matter, simply by summing the present value of each payment:

-$PV_1 = \frac{500}{(1.06)} = \frac{471.70}{(This is the interest payment)}$ after the first year.
-The \$500 is the coupon or interest payment, which is calculated by multiplying the bond's face value, in this case, \$10,000, by the bond's contractual rate of interest or "coupon rate," in this case, 5 percent. \$10,000 × .05 = \$500.)
+PV_1 = \$500/(1.06) = \$471.70 (This is the interest payment after the first year.
+The \$500 is the coupon20 or interest payment, which is calculated by multiplying the bond's face value, in this case, \$10,000, by the bond's contractual rate of interest or "coupon rate," in this case, 5 percent. \$10,000 × .05 = \$500.)

 Figure 4.3 Sample bond coupon, Malden & Melrose Railroad Co., 1860